Diewaay/Booking_D/README.md

-Sure, here's a more concise and focused README explanation for your GitHub repository:

----

 # Doctor Booking Web Application
 Welcome to the Doctor Booking Web Application!
 This project is a full-stack web application designed to allow users to book appointments with doctors seamlessly.
 Built with the MERN stack (MongoDB, Express, React, and Node.js), this application provides a robust and scalable solution for managing doctor appointments.